timdeschryver/eslint-plugin-ngrx/docs/rules/selectors-start-with-select.md

 # Selectors Start With Select

-> The variable name of a selector should start with "select", for example "selectThing"
+> The selector should start with "select", for example "selectThing"

 It's recommended prefixing selector function names with the word `select` combined with a description of the value being selected.